el3um4s/memento-svelte-electron-typescript/README.md

-# MEMENTO Svelte Electron Typescript
+# MEMENTO - Svelte, TailwindCSS, Electron and TypeScript

 Template to create a desktop app with Svelte, TailwindCSS, Electron and TypeScript (with electron-updater, electron-reload and electron-builder)